Some of our information has moved to NT.GOV.AU

 The Homelessness Innovation Fund aims to change the way government works with the non-government sector to deliver better housing support for people who are homeless or at risk of homelessness.

 In 2016, non-government organisations applied for funding to test innovative ideas and work together to improve housing and homelessness outcomes.
-The following initiatives were successful and are about to commence operations:
+The following initiatives were successful and have commenced operations:

 - Salvation Army’s ‘Katherine Doorways Hub’

 The Hub is a day centre for people who are homeless or at risk of homelessness.
 The Hub provides dignity services and a point of entry to Katherine based support services through a case-management and referral approach.
 A key aspect of the program is the collaborative partnerships established with a range of service providers to collectively address barriers that prevent people from accessing support.